-4433 - Curriculum & Methodology in Secondary Schools - 3 credit hours
+EDUC 4433 - Curriculum & Methodology in Secondary Schools - 3 credit hours

 An in-depth study of discipline-specific principles of secondary curriculum and instruction.
 Topics include theory and standards organizing disciplinary scope and sequence, preparation of activities, lessons and unit plans, micro-teaching, and the study and application of integrative principles and techniques.
-Students develop competencies in disciplinary curriculum design and expand repertoire of assessment and instructional strategies appropriate to their content area.
+Students develop competencies in disciplinary curriculum design technology integration and expand repertoire of assessment and instructional strategies appropriate to their content area.
 Includes field hours.
-Prerequisites: Admission to the Teacher Education program, EDUC 3403 or EDUC 3523, and second semester junior standing.
+Prerequisites: Admission to the teacher education program, EDUC 3403 and-EDUC 3523, and second semester junior standing.
 Course rotation: Spring.
 General Education: Intermediate - Application & Integration of Knowledge.

-4463 - Classroom Management 5-9 & 8-12 - 3 credit hours
+EDUC 4463 - Classroom Management 5-9 & 8-12 - 3 credit hours

-Acquaints the student with classroom organization, discipline strategies, and classroom management techniques.
-Designed as a culminating experience prior to student teaching that prepares students for effective classroom management in rural/small-school settings.
+Acquaints the student with classroom organization, discipline strategies, and classroom management techniques using technology designed as a culminating experience prior to student teaching that prepares students for effective classroom management in rural/small-school settings.
 Includes field hours.
-Prerequisites: Admission to the Teacher Education program and EDUC 3403 or EDUC 3413 and second semester junior standing.
+Prerequisites: Admission to the teacher education program and EDUC 3403 or EDUC 3413 and last semester before student teaching.
 Course rotation: Fall and spring.

-4600 - Supervised Student Teaching - 12 credit hours
+EDUC 4600 - Supervised Student Teaching - 12 credit hours

 The student-teacher is expected to observe systematically expert teaching and to engage, under supervision, in the conduct of class sessions.
-The student-teacher also is expected to acquire skills in, and familiarity with, the co-curricular activities of a teacher.
+The student-teacher also is expected to acquire skills in, and familiarity with, the co-curricular activities of a teacher and technology integration.
 Personal and group conferences and systematic supervision by faculty members are part of this requirement.
 Open only to students who have been approved for this part of the program. (\$155 student teaching fee) Corequisite: EDUC 4603.
 Course rotation: Fall and spring.
+General

-General Education: Mastery - Communication; Mastery - Inquiry & Analysis; Mastery - Engaged Local & Global Citizenship; Mastery - Application & Integration of Knowledge.
+Education: Mastery - Communication; Mastery - Inquiry & Analysis; Mastery - Engaged Local & Global Citizenship; Mastery - Application & Integration of Knowledge.

-4603 - Practicum - 3 credit hours
+EDUC 4603 - Practicum - 3 credit hours

-Taken during the student teaching semester to study curriculum, methods, media, computer software materials, and instructional procedures in the content areas in secondary education with an emphasis on field experience.
+Taken during the student teaching semester using technology to study curriculum, methods, media, computer software materials, and instructional procedures in the content areas in secondary education with an emphasis on field experience.
 Corequisite: EDUC 4600.
 Course rotation: Fall and spring.

-English

-ENGL
+English ENGL

-0803 - ESL: Listening & Speaking - 3 credit hours
+ENGL 0803 - ESL: Listening & Speaking - 3 credit hours